thecowboy/apollo/README.rst

 License
 -------

-Apollo is licensed under the MIT license.
+The Apollo source code is licensed under the MIT license.
 The text can be found in the COPYING file.

-All sample graphical assets (sprites, tiles, etc.) are graciously put together by Henry de Chabert, and are licensed under `Creative Commons Attribution-NonCommercial 3.0`_.
+All sample graphical assets (sprites, tiles, etc.) are graciously put together by Henry de Chabert, and are licensed separately under `Creative Commons Attribution-NonCommercial 3.0`_.

 .. _`Creative Commons Attribution-NonCommercial 3.0`: